HomeBooks, News & EducationPdf Reader Apps for Android

 5. Foxit PDF Editor

 Foxit punches above its weight with crisp rendering and a surprisingly capable free tier.
 We found the reading flow clean and the annotation tools responsive even on older phones.
 It also signs documents and fills forms without forcing an account.
 A subscription unlocks editing and conversion.
-For people who want something more powerful than a plain viewer but lighter than Adobe, Foxit hits a comfortable middle.
+For people who want something more capable than a plain viewer but lighter than Adobe, Foxit hits a comfortable middle.

-6. Microsoft 365 (Office)
+6. Microsoft 365 Copilot (Office)

 7. WPS Office

-8. PDF Reader by Kdan Mobile
+8. KDAN PDF (formerly PDF Reader by Kdan Mobile)

-Kdan's PDF Reader leans into annotation, with a satisfying set of highlight, ink, and shape tools that feel made for a stylus on a tablet.
+KDAN PDF, the app Kdan Mobile used to list as PDF Reader and now ships as PDF Reader(KDAN PDF): Edit PDF, leans into annotation, with a satisfying set of highlight, ink, and shape tools that feel made for a stylus on a tablet.
 Reading is smooth and the page thumbnails make navigating long files painless.
 The core app is free, with cloud storage and advanced editing behind a plan.
 If you study from PDFs or mark up drafts, this one rewards you the more you use it.

 9. MuPDF Mini